 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 12:05 am and the next low tide will be at 12:30 pm.
-The first high tide was at 6:30 am and the next high tide will be at 6:20 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 3:00 am and the next low tide will be at 3:25 pm.
+The first high tide will be at 9:25 am and the next high tide at 9:10 pm.

-The lunar phase is a Waxing Gibbous.
-Today we have 11 hours and 29 minutes of sun.
-The solar transit is at 12:44 pm and the length of time the moon will be visible will be 12 hours and 4 minutes.
+The lunar phase is a Waning Gibbous.
+Today we have 11 hours and 47 minutes of sun.
+The solar transit is at 12:46 pm and the length of time the moon will be visible will be 12 hours and 5 minutes.

-The tidal coefficient today is 101.
-With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient increases to 102 to end the day with a tidal coefficient of 99.
-The tide heights today are 0.8 m, 7.0 m, 1.8 m and 6.7 m.
+The tidal coefficient today is 65 (average).
+At noon the tidal coefficient drops to 59 to end the day with a tidal coefficient of 57.
+The tide heights today are 0.6 m, 6.9 m, 2.2 m and 6.6 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Night Cliff which is of 7.6 m and a minimum height of 0.1 m.

-The solunar fishing calendar in Night Cliff tells us that today is an excellent day for fishing, the fish activity forecast is very high.
+The solunar fishing calendar in Night Cliff tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Night Cliff.
 The times are generated in local time in Northern Territory.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: